A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 A : When a prescribed brand name drug has a generic equivalent, you will receive the generic equivalent unless your physician specifies Dispense as Written or DAW on the prescription.
 If the physician does not specify DAW and you elect to receive the brand name drug, you will pay your share of the cost plus the difference in price between the brand name and the generic drug.

-Q : Each of the Health Plan options reimburses non-preventive prescription drugs at 50%, up to the maximum per prescription.
+Q : Each of the health plan reimburses non-preventive prescription drugs at 50%, up to the maximum per prescription.
 What does "up to the maximum per prescription" mean?

 Q : Are there any prescriptions that are not covered?

-A : Other information regarding prescription drug exclusions and limitations can be found in the Assurant Health & Welfare Benefit Plan Summary Plan Description.
+A : Information regarding prescription drug exclusions and limitations can be found in the Assurant Health & Welfare Benefit Plan Summary Plan Description.
 For the list of medications that will require prior authorization to be dispensed, review the list of Medications Requiring Prior Authorization on the Resources page.

 Q : How do I pay for my prescriptions with my HSA?